 3. Carefully Calculate for Accuracy

-When calculating CAM charges, you want to double- and triple-check for accuracy.
+When calculating CAM charges, you want to double- and triple-check for accuracy, since manual error is common.
 Some of the things you want to look for are:

 - Confirm the pro-rata share.
 The tenant space may have changed during the course of the year, so make sure you know exactly how much space the tenant is responsible for in the building.